Miro0o/Docs-Notes/CS/🗺 CS_Overview/🕶️ Awesome List/Awesome macOS.md

 ## Third Party App Markets
-If you come across websites offering pirated software or cracks, please post HERE.
-We love apps, but only authentic ones. :)

-Setapp - The best apps for Mac in one suite.
-Package Managers

-Here are some of the major software download sites, there are a number of OSX Mac software sites

-Cakebrew - GUI client for Homebrew.
-Install, check or remove apps, no command-line needed.
-Open-Source Software Freeware Homebrew - The missing package manager for macOS.
-Freeware Open-Source Software MacPorts - Open-source community initiative to design an easy-to-use system for compiling, installing, and upgrading either command-line, X11 or Aqua based open-source software on the Mac OS X operating system.
-Freeware Open-Source Software
-MacUpdate Desktop - Simplifies finding, buying and installing apps for your Mac.
-Mac App Download Sites

-Here are some of the major software download sites, there are a number of OSX Mac software sites

-## Third Party App Markets
 If you come across websites offering pirated software or cracks, please post [HERE](https://github.com/jaywcjlove/awesome-mac/issues/17).
 We love apps, but only authentic ones. :)

 - [Setapp](https://setapp.com/) - The best apps for Mac in one suite.